 The team of Appraisers at Alderfer Auction have a unique advantage over most appraisers.
-Our appraisers are observing the market changes and trends on a daily basis through the ever changing landscape of the auction market.
+Our appraisers are observing the market changes and trends on a daily basis through the ever-changing landscape of the market.
 Alderfer Auction has built relationships with lawyers, banks, institutions and individuals who need to settle an estate, partnership dissolution, insurance evaluation, equitable distribution or market evaluation.

-Each appraisal report is written in compliance to the governement standards of USPAP (Uniform Standards of Professional Appraisal Practice).
+Appraisals are a formal, written reports and charged an hourly fee.
+Each appraisal report is written in compliance to the government standards of USPAP (Uniform Standards of Professional Appraisal Practice).
 Each of our appraisers have gone through vigorous training and have earned designations in their field.
 Designations include CAI (Certified Auctioneers Institute), MPPA (Master Personal Property Appraiser) and CES (Certified Estate Specialists).
 Alderfer Auction is also a proud member of many professional organizations including the AAA (Appraisers Association of America- accredited member), the NAA (National Auctioneers Association) and the PAA (Pennsylvania Auctioneers Association).

 Appraisals are needed for various reasons.
 Some are needed by clients and the IRS for estate tax purposes or for a charitable contribution or gift tax.
 In this case, the value used is a Fair Market Value.
 Fair Market Value (FMV) is defined as the price at which property would change hands between a willing buyer and a willing seller.
 For Estate Tax appraisals, the IRS has very specific guidelines on what information they need and who can provide the appraisal.
 To ensure the needs of our client meet the IRS requirements, all of our reports are USPAP compliant.
 Others need an appraisal report for Insurance purposes so that their possessions are properly insured.
 This type of report uses Retail Replacement Value.
 Retail Replacement Value (RRV) is defined as the amount it would cost to replace an item with one of similar and like quality, purchased in the most appropriate marketplace in a limited amount of time.